xtrinch/STM32F7-template/README.md

   - run `make config` or `make menuconfig` or the like in `Demo/` directory, this will create `.config` file in same directory
   - run make in the `Demo/` directory

-This way, you can have several project directories that use a common makefile, which you need only fix in one place: `Makefile.common`, a concept adapted from [STM32-Template github project](https://github.com/geoffreymbrown/STM32-Template).
+This way, you can have several project directories that use a common makefile, which you need only fix in one place: `Makefile.common`.

 The demo project basically just toggles some LED's on and off.